Books for Autistic Adults and adults who are exploring their own neurodivergence:

 This post contains links to Amazon and I earn a small commission from the orders.
 This helps support my book club habit!
 Titles available on Audible are identified.

-CLICK HERE if you’re only searching for CHILDREN’S books, or books for TEENS/TWEENS.
+CLICK HERE if you’re only searching for books for TEENS/TWEENS/ADOLESCENTS.

 CLICK HERE to view our “MASTER LIST” of all the books we have approved on autism and neurodiversity.